11 mins read

 A negative cash flow doesn't just affect supplier payments; it also has consequences on being able to pay employee wages accurately and on time.
 Failing to meet payroll obligations can severely damage employee morale, lead to legal issues, and eventually create a negative workplace for current and any potential employees.
 By ensuring a positive cash flow, businesses can meet their payroll obligations, retain talent, and foster a positive, productive work environment.

 Having an insufficient cash flow restricts companies from being able to invest in new opportunities, including research and development, marketing campaigns, or expanding into new markets.
-Without having the necessary funds, businesses risk missing out on growth prospects and lose their competitive edge.
-Having a positive cash flow enables businesses to seize strategic opportunities and drive innovation.
+Without having the necessary funds, businesses risk restricting growth and competitiveness, making it harder to achieve long-term goals.

 5. Increased reliance on borrowing: